AgPipeline/transformer-canopycover/README.md

 ## Overview

-This extractor processes binary stereo images and generates values of plot-level percent canopy cover traits that are inserted into the BETYdb trait database.
+This Transformer processes binary stereo images and generates values of plot-level percent canopy cover traits that are inserted into the BETYdb trait database.

- The core idea for this extractor is a plant-soil segmentation.
+ The core idea for this Transformer is a plant-soil segmentation.
  We apply a threshold to differentiate plant and soil, and do a smoothing after binary processing.
  From this difference, it returns a plant area ratio within the bounding box.

-_Input_

-  - Evaluation is triggered whenever a file is added to a dataset
-  - Following data must be found
-    - _left.bin image
-    - _right.bin image
-    - dataset metadata for the left+right capture dataset; can be attached as Clowder metadata or included as a metadata.json file

-_Output_

-  - The configured BETYdb instance will have canopy coverage traits inserted

 ## Algorithm description

-The core idea for this extractor is a plant-soil segmentation.
+The core idea for this Transformer is a plant-soil segmentation.
 We apply a threshold to differentiate plant and soil, and do a smoothing after binary processing.
 At last it returns a plant area ratio within the bounding box.

 Steps: